 The Social/ Behavioral component aims to strengthen participants’ socialization process.
 The primary mission is to foster positive self-confidence in students by offering leadership development, interviewing skills, community service projects, communication skills, scholarship assistance, college application preparation, summer youth employment, and mentoring.

-The Field Trip component gives students an opportunity to travel and to develop essential contacts within various institutions in the community at public/private colleges and universities, local businesses, cultural events, museums, and historic sites.
+The Virtual Field Trip component gives students an opportunity to travel and to develop essential contacts within various institutions in the community at public/private colleges and universities, local businesses, cultural events, museums, and historic sites.

 To qualify for the College Reach-Out Program, students must meet academic and economic guidelines.